nanocurrency/nano-docs/docs/commands/command-line-interface.md

 Turn off listener on the bootstrap network so incoming TCP (bootstrap) connections are rejected. **Note:** this does not impact TCP traffic for the live network.

 ### --disable_tcp_realtime
 _version 19.0+_
 Turn off use of TCP live network (TCP for bootstrap will remain available)

-### --disable_udp (Deprecated)
-_version 21.0+_
-This option has been deprecated and will be removed in future versions.
-It has no effect because it is now the default.

-_version 19.0+_
-Turn off use of UDP live network

 ### --disable_unchecked_cleanup
 Prevent periodic cleaning of unchecked table